Your Guide To Invisible Hemming | Madam Sew

 A blind stitch foot works best with medium weight and heavier fabrics.
 It can also be used with knits.
 It’s more difficult with very fine sheer fabrics, but with my viscose fabric it worked perfectly fine, so always test if you’re having doubts.

-A blind stitch normally looks like this.
+A blind hem stitch normally looks like the image below.
 It has some small zigzags that are on the right side and every few stitches it jumps out to grab the outer fabric on the left.

 Make sure that tips/triangle tops jump out to the left.
-I first tried my stitch number 5 where the tips go to the right side..
-That didn’t work ;-) Number 7 and 8 on my sewing machine are for blind stitches.
+I first tried my stitch number 5 where the tips go to the right side...
+That didn’t work ;-) Number 7 and 8 on my sewing machine are for sewing blind hems.

-Check your machine’s instructions to see which stitches are meant for blind hems.
+Check your sewing machine manual to see which stitches are meant for blind hems.
 You can set the stitch width wider or shorter depending on your preferences.
 My width was set to 3.5.

 Blind stitching requires some prior marking, folding, and pressing before you can start sewing.
 I will use marks in different colors so I can explain clearly how to fold the fabric, but once you understand the principle, you can just use a hot hem ruler and press the folds without marking.

-First, decide where you want your hem to be and make sure you have some extra fabric for a double folded hem, in this case 2 inches.
-I’m making my double folded hem 1 inch wide.
-I took pictures with 2 different fabrics to make it as clear as possible.
+First, decide where you want your hem to be and make sure you have some extra fabric for a double folded hem, in this case two inches.
+I’m making my double folded hem one inch wide.
+I took pictures with two different fabrics to make it as clear as possible.

-Grab your temporary marker to mark 3 lines (I’m using different colors to make it clear):
+Grab a temporary marker to draw three lines (I’m using different colors to make it clear):

-• the first line at 1 inch from the edge, this is the pink mark,
+• Draw the first line one inch from the edge This is the pink mark.

-• the second line is drawn in yellow at 1 inch from the pink line, this is the second fold line, it indicates how long your pants or skirt will be,
+• Draw the second line (yellow) one inch from the pink line.
+This is the second fold line.
+It indicates how long your pants or skirt hem will be.

 Press your first fold like you would normally do, inwards, wrong sides facing.
 Don’t press it on the pink line!
 Press at ½ to ¾ inch from the edge and make sure the raw edge passes the pink line on the wrong side of the fabric.
 Pin in place if pressing isn’t enough.